 What Is a Debt Management Plan?

-A debt management plan, or DMP, often is the best among assorted viable options that emerge during a credit counseling session.
+A debt management plan, or DMP, often is the best among options that emerge during a credit counseling session.
 Rather than tackle the counselor’s recommendations on your own — and who has the time or energy for that? — you surrender the whole caboodle to his/her debt management team.

 Whatever you do, do NOT equate a debt management plan with debt settlement.
 Just because they both start with “debt,” they are not at all the same.